MafiaHub/OpenMF-Archived/docs/development-windows.md

 3. Use CMake to generate projects.
 4. Open the solution inside Visual Studio and compile the project (can take up to 30-60 minutes!)

+OR

+You can also download our pre-compiled binaries for OpenSceneGraph, built using VS 2017 Win64 with Release configuration.

+1. Download our pre-compiled binaries from [dropbox link](https://www.dropbox.com/s/5lxzkm7ip6lixd3/omf_osg_vs2017_win64_rel.zip?dl=0)
+2. Extract it to a directory accessible by our build system (e.g. `W:\osg\build`.)

 ### Bullet3

 It's quite straightforward to build our bullet3 dependency.